guitarvydas/guitarvydas.github.io/_posts/2024-01-06-References.md

 - bacteria exhibits behaviour that might be called "intelligence" and "consciousness"

 [Sleepwalkers](https://en.wikipedia.org/wiki/The_Sleepwalkers_(Koestler_book))
-- examines personalities of people involved in transition from Ptolomaic Universe to Copernican Universe
+- examines personalities of people involved in transition from Ptolemaic Universe to Copernican Universe
-- important because it shows how many people are "blind" to simpler theories (e.g. epicycles in Ptolomaic version)
+- important because it shows how many people are "blind" to simpler theories (e.g. epicycles in Ptolemaic version)

 Songwriting
 - anything by Pat Pattison